randjelovicaleks/taxi-service/README.md

 * **Dispatcher/Admin**

-    He can reserve drive for customer by phone, see all drives, add drivers and vehicles and edit drivers and vehicles.
+    He can reserve drive for customers order by phone, see all drives, add drivers and vehicles and edit drivers and vehicles.